kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 ### Keep Goals Secret

-Instead of attempting to convince people to support you, it is better to write down both your goals and the plans that you are considering and talk to people who will give you good advice.
+Instead of attempting to convince people to support you, write down both the goals and the plans that you are considering.

+When all the details are clear to you in writing, talk to people who will give you good advice.

 Negative feedback is often extremely discouraging.